int128/kustomtree/README.md

 # kustomtree

-This is a tool for refactoring [Kustomize](https://github.com/kubernetes-sigs/kustomize) manifests.
+This is a command line tool for refactoring of [Kustomize](https://github.com/kubernetes-sigs/kustomize) manifests.

-It finds `kustomization.yaml` and dependent manifests.
-For now `resources` and `patchesStrategicMerge` are supported.
-It sorts the manifest into directories by kind.
+It sorts manifests into kind based directories.
 For example,

 ```